nvquynh29/aws-transit-gateway-workshop/content/3-single-account-single-region/3.3-single-route-table/_index.md

 pre : " <b> 3.3 </b> "
 ---

-In this step, we will configure routing for Dev VPC, Test VPC to connect to the Share VPC using only the default routing table.
+In this step, we will configure routing for Dev VPC, Test VPC to connect to the Share VPC using only the default route table.

 #### Check the connection between EC2 instances
 1\.
 Connect to **dev** instance